Favorite Stops Between Denver & Glenwood Springs

 As the journey up the mountain continues, you will take an approximately 27-mile trip up the CO-5 South to almost the top.
 The road goes up to a parking lot which is situated around 14,160’ in elevation.
 But to get to the actual top of Mt.
 Evans to earn the bragging rights of bagging a 14’er, you will need to hike the 0.6-mile summit trail, gaining around 104 more vertical feet.
 Need more convincing it is worth the time and effort?
 Here is a ‘sneak-peak’ of the view from the top.

-However, while the destination is something to behold, a mindful approach on your way up may reveal some hidden and not so hidden gems.
 Along the way you will encounter a number of opportunities to take a break, and take in the views that include the stunning Echo Lake which sits around 10,600’.
 This is a great place for lunch or to stretch your legs.
 Continuing about 3 miles on the road above the lake, there is an alpine garden where you can see 1,700-year-old Bristlecone Pines which are the oldest living things on earth.
 If you would like to break up the drive, you can take a hike on the Mount Goliath Trail, which takes you across open tundra and where you will be among fields of vibrant wildflowers.
 The road up is windy and you should keep your eyes on it, but additionally, you should keep your eyes peeled for frequently seen bighorn sheep, ermine, pika, and Rocky Mountain goats.

 Pro Tip: You will need to make reservations to do this scenic byway, so if you’re planning on incorporating this into your trip, plan ahead accordingly.